pmrowla/streamlink-plugins/README.md

 https://eplus.jp/ plugin.

 - Currently only supports direct `live.eplus.jp` (ticketed) stream or VOD URLs.
-- Streamlink will count as one (desktop brower) "device" against the e+ limit when viewing a stream or VOD.
+- Streamlink will count as one (desktop browser) "device" against the e+ limit when viewing a stream or VOD.
 - `--player-passthrough=hls` is incompatible with e+ since the video player will not have access to the authenticated HTTP session.